ThomasByr/Phoenyx/README.md

-# Phenyx - Pygame Engine
+# Phoenyx - Pygame Engine

 Some simple classes in ``python`` that could make your life much simplier.